anand-c-goog/gingko-example/README.md

-Start with cloning this repo:  git clone https://github.com/anand-c-goog/gingko-example.git Create a new app, or use the existing utils package.
+Start with cloning this repo:  git clone https://github.com/anand-c-goog/gingko-example.git

+Create a new app, or use the existing utils package, under gingko-example/utils.

-Use with the steps outlined here: http://onsi.github.io/ginkgo/ Any time they reference path/to/my/app or the books app (which does not exist!), replace with your new app or with gingko-example/utils.
+Use with the steps outlined here: http://onsi.github.io/ginkgo/

+Any time the above doc references path/to/my/app or the books app (which does not exist!), replace with your new app or with gingko-example/utils.

 # Running the existing sample test
 cd gingko-example/utils